nickzoic/nick.zoic.org/art/three-axis-motion-with-grbl/index.md

 I checked my stepper wiring many times and it just is.
 So I invert X and Y (`$3=3`) to match, so that 0 is with the stage at the stepper end and 100 is with the stage at the far end.
-Homing direction is also inverted (`$23=7`), so the homing cycle travels to the negative X, Y and Z direction.
+Homing direction is also inverted (`$23=7`), so the homing cycle travels to the negative X, Y and Z direction which is where I've put the limit switches.

-In my case the Z axis is just like the others so I've set its max rate to be the same as that of X and Y (`$112=2000`).
+According to the Ebay ad the maximum speed is 120mm/s so I've set the maximum speed for all three axes to that (`$110=7200`, `$111=7200`, `$112=7200`).

+Working out the maximum acceleration will take a bit of experimentation with the stages assembled into a machine.

 ### Axis Connectors